Comparison between Bose Sport Earbuds vs. Apple AirPods Pro.

 That doesn’t happen with Sport Earbuds.
 Their solution are ear fins that hold earbuds in their place.
 You don’t feel them as much, and they genuinely make a difference when shaking your head.

 Therefore, if you need excellent stability for your workouts, pick Bose.
 They’re far more reliable in that aspect and don’t slip out, no matter how sweaty they get.
+Or get one of the currently best workout headphones.

 Of course, Apple’s buds are still a fantastic option if you primarily seek comfort.